Project Summary

 Findings

 2,591 samples of both hides and pre-evisceration carcasses were analyzed.
-Prevalence for E. coli O157:H7 in samples of the animal hides ranged from a low of 9% at one plant to a high of 85% at another (See Table 1).
-While differences in prevalence between plants were statistically significant, the researcher did not believe that these differences are due to regional effects.
+It was not believed that these differences are due to regional effects.
 The reason for this belief comes, in part, from the day-to-day variation observed in sampling.
 With the exception of one plant, large fluctuations of E. coli O157:H7 prevalence in hide samples occurred from one day to the next.
 Every plant except one had at least one sampling day where the hide prevalence of E. coli O157:H7 was over 60%.
 The one plant being the exception was sampled in a previous study and found to have hide prevalence for E. coli O157:H7 of more than 80% (See Figure 1).
 Transfer rates of E. coli O157:H7 from hide to the carcass surface varied widely.
 The preevisceration carcass prevalence for E. coli O157:H7 ranged from 8% to 51% but did not mirror the hide prevalence fluctuations (See Table 1).
 The transference of pathogens from hide to carcass surface varied by plant, likely due to the carcass dressing practices employed at the individual plants.

 Implications

-The results of this study suggest that there are day-to-day differences but not regional variation in the prevalence of E. coli O157:H7 on the hides and pre-evisceration carcasses of feedlot finished cattle.
+The results of this study suggested that there are day-to-day differences but not regional variation in the prevalence of E. coli O157:H7 on the hides and pre-evisceration carcasses of feedlot finished cattle.

 Plant